pchemguy/spec-kit/templates/commands/checklist.md

    - "Are loading states defined for asynchronous episode data?"
 [Completeness]
    - "Does the spec define visual hierarchy for competing UI elements?"
 [Clarity]

-   **ITEM STRUCTURE**:
-   Each item should follow this pattern:
-   - Question format asking about requirement quality
-   - Focus on what's WRITTEN (or not written) in the spec/plan
-   - Include quality dimension in brackets [Completeness/Clarity/Consistency/etc.]
-   - Reference spec section `[Spec §X.Y]` when checking existing requirements
-   - Use `[Gap]` marker when checking for missing requirements

    **EXAMPLES BY QUALITY DIMENSION**: